 Born in a Pashtun family in 1990 in South Waziristan, a tribal region bordering Afghanistan, Maria is currently ranked 54th in the world, and is Pakistan No. 1.
 The only way Maria could play sport as a woman was to disguise herself as a boy.
 When her gender was revealed in order for her to train professionally in squash, Maria and her family received death and kidnap threats as her actions were perceived as 'un-Islamic.'
 The Pakistani national squash federation provided security for her home and training venue, however Maria decided it was a safer option to seek an opportunity to train internationally.Maria lives and trains in Toronto, Canada, under former professional squash player Jonathon Power.

 by @MariaToorpakai - 12 days ago

-by @MariaToorpakai - 17 hours ago
+by @MariaToorpakai - 13 days ago

 Sign up to the Pan Macmillan newsletter for great extra content and free extracts.